Energy Saving Tips In Your Student Home

 Keep your heating on a lower heat full-time as this can be more efficient than switching it on and off constantly.

 Bulk cook your meals.
-Not only is it super convenient to have meals prepared, it can also save you tonnes of money and energy.
+Not only is it super convenient to have meals prepared, it can also save you a significant amount of money and energy.
 The cooker is one of the least energy efficient household appliances so have it on as little as possible!

 Wash your clothes at 30 degrees.
 90% of washing machines’ power is spent heating the water.
 So washing your clothes at 30 degrees (you will not even notice the difference) will make a substantial saving on energy costs.